FightTheIce/exceptions/README.md

 Set of exceptions shared across Fight The Ice components.
 This lets you catch library-specific exceptions (if needed).

+This repository isn't really of value to use in your projects.
+You may however want to fork/clone this repository to build your own exception classes.

+Most of the documentation included here is just for personal reference.

 ## Installation

 The best way to use this component is through Composer: